Standout Student: Haughton High’s Ryan Rimmer is a National Merit Scholarship semifinalist

-HAUGHTON, La (KMSS/KTAL) – Tonight we take you to Haughton High School where a young man is standing out in the classroom and the sports field.
+HAUGHTON, La (KMSS/KTAL) – This week’s Standout Student takes us to Haughton High School, where a young man stands out in the classroom and on the field.

 We introduce you to this week’s Standout Student: